 Illinois Pheasant Hunting

 Hunting pheasants in Illinois, especially at Heartland Lodge, has been a tradition that goes back many years.
-The native prairie grasses that surround the lodges is ideal habitat for pheasants.
+The native prairie grasses that surround the lodges are ideal habitat for pheasants.
 With the introduction of food plots and additional cover, pheasants flourished on Heartland’s property.

 Heartland’s owner, Gary Harpole, hunted pheasants in the fields that surround Heartland Lodge long before the lodges were built.
 These farms were full of overgrown fence rows, native grasses and grain fields.
 The traditional pheasant hunt began with Gary and his favorite dog Bo, walking out his back door to the pheasant fields.
 Pheasant hunting began at daybreak and continued until dark, walking along fence rows, watching Bo lock up and anticipating the wild rooster flush.
 Many fond hunting memories were made this way, created with family and friends, and passed down to future generations of pheasant hunters.